-Accessibility Information for General Assembly 2018 in Kansas City, Missouri
+Accessibility Information for General Assembly 2019 in Spokane, WA

 If an accessible room is needed, use the General Assembly Housing Reservation System.
 Select the Attendee ADA Accessible from the drop-down list of guest type and the reservation system will filter for hotels with ADA rooms available.
 Room details are provided.

-Restrooms are easy to find yet vary in degree of accessibility.
+Restrooms are easy to find and vary in degree of accessibility.
 A few have the large stall first making access easier; others have large stall last.
 Check at Accessibility Services for best rated bathrooms!
 There are family/assist bathrooms throughout the facility and will be designated as gender neutral restrooms.

 Cell phone reception is adequate throughout the convention center.

 Curb cuts are at each major intersection.
 Crossing signals are present and there are NO signal chirps.

 Sidewalks are wide and flat.
 GA Local Information committee is committed to conducting a thorough inventory looking at accessible restaurants.